Prioritizing mental health may solve Americas retention employee problem.

 HR is well-positioned for this task by instilling a “Culture of Health,” a study by the Harvard School of Public Health argues.
 This can be fostered by covering holistic services, such as relaxation classes, acupuncture, massage therapy, or access to tailored well-being opportunities such as the Integrative Medicine program by the Mayo Clinic—all of which can have a positive impact on employee satisfaction.

 But even more important than offering health solutions is fostering an environment of open communication between employees, leadership, and HR.
 By proactively listening to employee needs and their feedback, HR teams can show they care about their workers, as well as understand the real problems the company is facing from its most important asset, its own talent.
-A great way for employees to feel heard is by initiating feedback loops, meaning anytime employers receive feedback from employees it can be used to create improvements within the company.
-When employees feel heard, it can lead to higher retention and greater productivity and profitability for the company.
+A great way for employees to feel heard is to initiate feedback loops: whenever employers receive feedback from employees, it can be used to drive improvements within the company.
+When employees feel heard, it can lead to higher retention, greater productivity, and profitability for the company.

-HR can also impact employee satisfaction by ensuring the employee benefits plan and policies are contemporary with the expectations of today’s workforce.
+HR can also impact employee satisfaction by ensuring the employee benefits plan and policies are aligned with today’s workforce expectations.
 Almost 60 percent of workers in the U.S. report feeling stress on a daily basis, representing the highest levels of daily stress globally, according to a recent study by Gallup.
-Digital wellness programs, for example, are great initiatives for organizations to help their employees take care of all four mental health pillars.
-Examples of this include telemedicine visits for both medical and mental health access.
+Digital wellness programs, for example, are great initiatives for organizations to help their employees address all four mental health pillars.
+Examples include telemedicine visits for both medical and mental health care.

 But employers shouldn’t feel limited by traditional methods when addressing mental health.
-According to Deloitte’s 2021 Connectivity and Mobile Trends survey, 39 percent of respondents own a smartwatch, and individuals are increasingly using wearables to track their health due to the convenience of these apps as “personalized health clinics.”
+According to Deloitte’s 2021 Connectivity and Mobile Trends survey, 39 percent of respondents own a smartwatch, and individuals are increasingly using wearables to track their health, driven by the convenience of these apps as “personalized health clinics.”

 Analytic tools are used in conjunction with remote data collection using wearables and other technological devices.
-This results in sophisticated prediction algorithms linking findings regarding wellness and mental health to employees’ productivity and motivation, according to McKinsey.
-As wearables become more common, HR can get ahead of the game by offering these remote solutions in conjunction with their benefits package.
+This results in sophisticated prediction algorithms that link findings on wellness and mental health to employees’ productivity and motivation, according to McKinsey.
+As wearables become more common, HR can get ahead of the game by offering these remote solutions alongside their benefits package.

-Companies can also leverage new digital technologies that give customized support and mobile solutions delivering assistance on-demand and on the go.
-But with around 20,000 mental health apps available today, it’s consequently critical for HR leaders to recommend programs that fit their companies’ culture and internal messaging.
+Companies can also leverage new digital technologies that give customized support and mobile solutions, delivering assistance on demand and on the go.
+But with around 20,000 mental health apps available today, it’s critical for HR leaders to recommend programs that align with their companies’ culture and internal messaging.
 Prevention and treatment solutions use a variety of techniques, from meditation to cognitive-behavioral therapy, and offer varying degrees of human interaction, from chatbots to personalized remote counseling.
-Some programs are focusing primarily on mental health, while other solutions include sleep, diet, and other physical components.
+Some programs focus primarily on mental health, while others include sleep, diet, and other physical components.

 When HR promotes a positive work environment in which the physical and mental health of everyone is prioritized, employees are happier.
 Encouraging employee satisfaction can be a competitive advantage and an economic benefit for your organization and a key for employee retention.